Hiking Therapy with Hike Tribe X Jo Woods

 The experience begins with a guided walk into nature, helping you disconnect from daily pace and reconnect with your senses.
 As your rhythm settles, you’ll be invited to tune into your surroundings — the textures, sounds, and movement of the environment.

-Partway through the hike, we’ll pause for a first guided coaching session (approximately 15 minutes), introducing reflection and awareness.
+Partway through the hike, we’ll pause for a guided therapeutic practices, introducing reflection and awareness.

-The walk loops back to the starting point, where we’ll close the experience with time to share reflections over warm tea and cake.
+The walk loops back to the starting point, where we’ll close the experience with time to share reflections over warm tea.

 What’s Included